Ghost Ship master tenant Derick Almena to be sentenced in deadly Oakland warehouse fire

-SAN FRANCISCO (KGO) -- Ghost Ship master tenant Derick Almena is expected in court for his sentencing hearing on Monday.
+SAN FRANCISCO (KGO) -- Ghost Ship master tenant Derick Almena is in court for his sentencing hearing today.

 Almena pleaded guilty in January to 36 counts of involuntary manslaughter, following a deadly fire at the Ghost Ship warehouse in December 2016.